rertzer/ft_cybersecurity_projects/snow_crash/level12/level12.md

 # Level 12 - A FILE NAMED HACK

-## Summary of Previous Level
+## Summary of Previous Levels

 - We have seen at level04 that an IPv6 service was listening on port 4646.
 - We also found a configuration file named `level12.conf` for an Apache2 enabled site.

-## Home content
+## Home Content

 - The folder contains a perl script named `level12.pl` and owned by `flag12`.
-- The SETUID and SETGID bits are set allowing it to be executed with `flag12` privileges.
+- The SETUID and SETGID bits are set, allowing it to be executed with `flag12` privileges.

 ```sh
 level12@SnowCrash:~$ ls -al